LASER HAIR REMOVAL

 In order to get the most effective treatment possible it is important to avoid sun exposure, real or artificial.
 We ask our clients to use a 30 SPF or greater and to cover the area being treated.
 Self-tanners must also be avoided during treatments.

 It is important to discuss the following medical conditions with your technician prior to treatments: herpes, lupus, melanoma, tendency to keloid, psoriasis, pigmentary problems, and previous treatments.
 Some medications are photosensitizing so all medications and supplements should be discussed with your technician.

-There is no one laser or laser-based method available today that works on white, red, or gray hair.
+There is no one laser or light-based method available today that works on white, red, or gray hair.
 The effectiveness of laser hair removal is based on the melanin/pigmentation of the hair.
-At Permanent Choice, we are proud to say that we can take you from start to finish – meaning that when the laser is no longer effective (fine and/or light, white, red, or gray hairs present) we have the capability to finish and complete your treatments with electrolysis.
+At Permanent Choice we are proud to say that we can take you from start to finish – meaning that when the laser is no longer effective (fine and/or light, white, red, or gray hairs present) we have the capability to finish and complete your treatments with electrolysis.
 Electrolysis is FDA approved for “Permanent Hair Removal” and works on all skin and hair types.
-Recently it has come to our attention that laser centers are selling packages to clients with darker skin types, Fitzpatrick IV & V, which they are not able to fulfill.
-The problem with those skin types is at some point the hairs become too light and there is no longer a difference between their hair and skin color to see continued results (if treatments are done appropriately).
+Recently it has come to our attention that laser centers are selling packages to clients with darker skin types, Fitzpatrick IV, V, and VI which they are not able to fulfill.
+The problem with those skin types is at some point the hairs become too light and there is no longer a difference between their hair and skin color to continued results (if treatments are done appropriately).